Live|work San Francisco: a lot to crab about.

 Stomping along on this big Phillip Johnson, is delay just wasting my time?
 Looking across at Richard Rogers, scheming dreams to blow both their minds.

 It's difficult you see, to give up baby, to leave a job, when you know you know the money's from day to day.

 All the majesty of a city landscape.
 All the soaring days in our lives.
 All the concrete dreams in my mind's eye.
 All the joy I see thru these architects eyes.

 Cold winter bleeds on the girders of Babel.
 This stone boy watching the crawling land.
 Rings of flesh and the towers of iron.
 The steaming caves and the rocks and the sand.

 Stomping along on this big Phillip Johnson, is delay just wasting my time?

 It's difficult you see to give up baby, these summer scumholes, this goddamned starving life.

 Thru These Architects Eyes - By Anna Dennis [-4:11-] Station to Station "It's like a painter repeating significant motifs in his own work, creating a personal vocabulary.
 I now have my own currency, 24 albums' worth."

 (SEGUE) NATHAN ADLER : Detective Nathan Adler

-Future Legend Four years after Outside Bowie became a game character named Boz in the video game Omikron: The Nomad Soul.
+Future Legend Four years later Bowie was turned into Boz, a game character in the video game Omikron: The Nomad Soul.